Contact

 The comparison clearly shows:

-• Add-on: impresses with easy integration, a free start and solid basic functions, an attractive solution for small shops or beginners with an existing website.
+• Add-on: stands out with easy integration, a free entry plan, and solid core features—an attractive solution for small shops or beginners with an existing website.

-• Cloud shop system: On the other hand, it scores with scalability, a huge app ecosystem, and professional marketing tools.
-Anyone looking to grow, generate higher sales, or expand internationally will find a significantly stronger platform here.
+• Cloud shop system: excels in scalability, a huge app ecosystem, and professional marketing tools.
+Anyone looking to grow, increase revenue, or expand internationally will find this to be the significantly stronger platform.

-In short, both systems have their strengths but serve very different requirements.
-The add-on is a practical tool for a straightforward start, while the cloud shop system forms the long-term foundation for professional growth.
+In short, both systems have their strengths but serve very different needs.
+The add-on works well as a practical tool for an uncomplicated start, while the cloud-based shop system provides the long-term foundation for professional growth.

-The next question is: What other alternatives are there on the market and how do they perform?
+This naturally leads to the next question: what other alternatives are available on the market, and how do they compare?

 Chapter 7: Alternatives & Competitive Comparison

-Both Shopify and Ecwid are powerful systems, but they aren't the only options on the market.
-Especially in the e-commerce sector, there are numerous other providers that can offer interesting alternatives depending on your business model.
-Therefore, if you want to make the right choice, you should also keep an eye on competitors like WooCommerce, Shopware, or Magento .
+Both Shopify and Ecwid are strong systems, but they are not the only options available.
+Especially in e-commerce, there are numerous other providers that may be interesting alternatives depending on the business model.
+Anyone aiming to make the right choice should also consider competitors such as WooCommerce, Shopware, or Magento.

 Other competitors: